eclipse-hawkbit/hawkbit/docs/content/features.md

 - Responsive to resolution.
 - Lazy loading of data.
 - All information on one page.
-- Optional integration with Bosch IoT Permissions service for full multi user support with fine granular permission based authorization.
+- Deep-linking for Targets to improve navigation.

 ## Artifact Content Delivery
 - Partial downloads supported.